 Many companies get nervous about posting anything that could get them in trouble.
 So, they resort to posting about general topics and they become a less robust and less-effective version of news sources.
 This just serves to confuse people, doesn’t add value, and isn’t likely to yield a strong ROI.

 Being present on social media doesn’t necessarily mean promoting your products at all times.
 You have to be able to share information that is insightful and shareable.
 However, many companies end up stuck in the sales-pitch trap where all they talk about on their social media channels is how amazing their products are.
 Don’t get us wrong, they may be amazing, but customers can become easily deterred if all you are sharing is promotional content.

 Not having a backstory shows people that you have no idea what you’re talking about.
 This gives your fans the feeling that they’re left out of an inside joke and leaves people confused about why they are even connected to you on social media.

 Unless it’s seriously epic and something people have likely never seen before or it’s closely tied to your brand, please don’t share your food pictures as a business social media tactic.

 There are many tools out there that you can use when managing social media channels that will find content, schedule posts, and even automate this process for you.
 But you have to be careful because this can easily backfire.
 When customers start seeing 20 generic posts a day, with no personal tone, they will notice that this is just a machine on the other end and they might become disinterested.

 It is easy to put your social media campaign on the back burner or not dedicate enough time to build a robust presence.
-However, your company will have a social media presence whether it is done by you or your customers.
+However, your company will have a social media presence whether you or your customers do it.
 It is best to dedicate your time and effort to build a strong presence on all these social media channels, communicate with your customers daily, and make sure that all these efforts are aligned with your overall brand strategy.

 Want to learn more about how to use Social Media to grow your brand?
 Check out our new ebook: